Does Daylight Saving Time Affect Sleep Patterns?

 Impact on Sleep

-Though a one-hour time change seems insignificant, it can actually really impact sleep by disrupting our circadian rhythm.
-The circadian rhythm refers to our internal process of regulating the sleep-wake cycle which guides humans and other mammals.
-This natural 24-hour cycle regulates behavior, appetite, mood etc. and is informed by light exposure.
-The one-hour change in time which is a human (and not natural) construction, can cause our circadian rhythm to be misaligned and this can result in:
+Though a one-hour time change seems insignificant, it can actually really impact sleep by disrupting our circadian rhythms.
+This disruption can lead to insufficient sleep, which is associated with various health risks, such as cardiovascular issues and mental health problems.
+The circadian rhythm refers to our internal process of regulating the sleep-wake cycle, and disruptions can lead to sleep deprivation.
+The shift in time can lead to sleep loss, especially noted during the spring transition when individuals often find themselves feeling fatigued and mentally less sharp.
+This natural 24-hour cycle regulates behavior, appetite, mood, etc., and is informed by light exposure.
+The one-hour change in time, which is a human (and not natural) construction, can cause our circadian rhythm to be misaligned, and this can result in:

-• Altered sleep cycles causing a person to be less awake in the morning and more alert in the evening
+• Altered sleep cycles cause a person to be less awake in the morning and more alert in the evening

-• Changes in mood; contributing to depression, anxiety etc.
+• Changes in mood contribute to depression, anxiety, etc.

-• Long-term impact on circadian rhythm, causing it to be permanent misaligned which can lead to greater health issues
+• Long-term impact on circadian rhythm, causing it to be permanently misaligned, which can lead to greater health issues

 There are ways you can help mitigate these possible effects of DST and improve your quality of sleep.